davidamichelson/CLAS3350/schedule.md

 - Revised or Make Up Florilegium (optional)

+Your may revise a florilegium for a make up grade.

 ##	Thursday, April 13:	Concluding Discussion
 *Assignments*

 - Exam II in class

-##	Tuesday, April 18:	Dead Week: No Class, Research Day
+##	Tuesday, April 18:	Dead Week
+- No Class, Research Day

-##	Thursday, April 20:	Dead Week: No Class, Research Day
+##	Thursday, April 20: Dead Week
+- No Class, Research Day

 ##	Thursday, April 20:	Extra Credit: Lecture by Prof. Ljubomir Milanović (Optional)
 This is not a class session.
 See *(B)* for assignment details.